dmerejkowsky/blog/content/en/post/0116-optimistic-merging.md

 * [new branch] some-branch -> mallory/some-branch
 ```

-Then I try and rebase `some-branch` on top of the main branch.
+Then I rebase `some-branch` on top of the main branch.
 This
 allows me to make sure the commits can be merged right away.

-Best case scenario: Mallory already rebased or merge their branch on top of main
-and there are no conflicts :)

-Worse case scenario: I spend some time fixing some conflicts, no big
-deal - at this point I've been fixing conflicts during `git rebase` for
-more than 10 years - why would I impose that to a new contributor ?
-Sure, they'll be a moment when Mallory will *have* to master git rebase,
-but does it need to be *right now*?
-What if it's their first patch ever?

-Anyway, during the rebase I can take a look at each commit.
-Since everything
+During the rebase I look at each commit diff and I take notes.

-is on my machine, it's trivial to amend Mallory's commits if a linter complains.
+Since everything is on my machine, it's trivial to amend Mallory's

-It's also trivial to run `black .` after each commit.
+commits if a linter complains or to run `black` after each commit for instance.

-If I feel I need to, I can also choose to run the tests to make sure that the
+I can also choose to run the test locally if I fear a commit may have cause
-commit did not break anything.
+a regression.

-Also, if there's a small issue (like a misleading comment) *I can fix
+Finally, if there's a small issue (like a misleading comment) I can fix
-it right away!* - why go through the hassle of telling Mallory they did
+it right away!
+There's no need to go through the hassle of:

+* telling Mallory they did something wrong,
-something wrong, *then* wait for them to update the merge request,
+* wait for them to update the merge request,
-*then* re-start the process from scratch?
+* re-start the process from scratch.

-Finally, I keep a simple text file opened with some *notes* for later
-use (you'll see in a moment)

 When all of this is done, it's time to push Mallory's branch.
 I re-run
 the linters and the tests just to be sure, then I push the code and